LukeZGD/Legacy-iOS-Kit/README.md

 # iOS-OTA-Downgrader
 ### Downgrade/restore and jailbreak iOS devices to signed OTA firmwares
 - **Linux, macOS, and Windows** are supported
-  - Windows support is limited.
-[MSYS2](https://www.msys2.org/#installation) and iTunes 64-bit are required.
-To run the script, click `restore.cmd`
+  - Windows support is limited to iOS 6.1.3 and 8.4.1 downgrades only
   - Windows users can also create a Linux live USB (see Requirements)
-- iOS 8.4.1 and 6.1.3 downgrades have the option to **jailbreak** the install
+- iOS 6.1.3 and 8.4.1 downgrades have the option to **jailbreak** the install
   - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) or [sockH3lix](https://github.com/SongXiaoXi/sockH3lix) to jailbreak
 - **You do NOT need blobs to use this**, the script will get them for you
 - This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only, listed under Supported devices)